 On February 9, 2016, the Supreme Court granted a stay on the EPA’s Clean Power Plan, effectively halting its implementation.
 This is clear evidence that the EPA has gone outside of its regulatory authority and the scope of the Clean Air Act.
 While I believe that we should be good stewards of the environment, this plan will do more harm than good.
 President Obama’s proposal won't just affect the coal industry—consumers also lose.
 Some studies predict that there will be double-digit electricity rate hikes in 43 states, with 14 states seeing increases of more than 20 percent.
 At a time when many are still struggling to make ends meet, it's reckless to push policies that will burden families with higher electric bills.
 In Tennessee, 34 percent of families live below the poverty line.
 These families spend roughly 22 percent of their income on energy.
 They are the ones who will be left behind by this plan.

-As a member of the Congressional Coal Caucus and the House Energy Action Team, I will continue to closely monitor these issues and to work to find the right balance between environmental responsibility and energy independence.
+On March 28, 2017, President Trump signed an Executive Order that, in addition to other requirements, calls on the EPA to fully re-evaluate the Clean Power Plan.
+As a member of the Congressional Coal Caucus and the House Energy Action Team, I will continue to closely monitor these issues and look forward to working with the administration to find a healthy balance between environmental responsibility and energy independence.

 I strongly support the construction of pipelines that will continue to increase the supply and distribution of our nation’s energy to consumers, such as the Keystone Pipeline.
 I voted in support of H.R.
 3, the Keystone XL Pipeline Act, when it passed the House on January 6, 2015.
 Unfortunately, President Obama vetoed the companion Senate legislation, S. 1, and the Senate failed to override the veto.
 The Keystone Pipeline has strong bipartisan support and would help reduce our dependence on oil from unstable countries while creating thousands of jobs.
 I was glad to see President Trump revive this important infrastructure project, as well as the Dakota Access Pipeline (DAPL), through his Executive Order on January 24, 2017.
 As you may now, the Army Corps of Engineers granted final easement for the DAPL project on February 7, 2017, clearing the way for its construction.
 I look forward to continuing to work with his administration to increase our nation’s energy production, independence and security.